coldworld22/Skillbridge/README.md

 ## Admin category management

 Admins can build a nested list of course categories.
 CRUD endpoints live under `/api/users/admin/categories`.
 See [docs/admin-category-management.md](docs/admin-category-management.md) for an overview of the routes and frontend pages.

+## Third-party integrations

+The admin dashboard page under `Settings → Third Party` lets you configure API keys for several external services such as ChatGPT, DeepSeek or Claude.
+See [docs/admin-third-party-integrations.md](docs/admin-third-party-integrations.md) for details.
+Once keys are saved, users can choose a provider on the community Ask page and request AI-generated answers.